VasqCo/anotherbanger/mattpng.markdown

 Hello.
 This is he!
 Mattpng!

-I am a composer and writer for <span class="wave" style="font-family: cursive;">ANOTHER BANGER!</span>
+I am a composer and writer for <span class="wave" style="font-family: 'Comic Neue', 'Comic Sans MS', 'Comic Sans', cursive; font-weight: bold;">ANOTHER BANGER!</span>
  Impressed?
 No?

 ...

 I have created many awesome characters and written music for our games such as [THRESHOLD](threshold), Benry & Krimpst, Super Cool Fighters, HOBO HORROR 2 (we don't talk about the first one), and other ones too that we never finished!

-I am also in a band with Luke called <span class="wave" style="font-family: 'Comic Sans MS', 'Comic Sans', cursive;">ANOTHER BANGER!</span>
+I am also in a band with Luke called <span class="wave" style="font-family: 'Comic Neue', 'Comic Sans MS', 'Comic Sans', cursive; font-weight: bold;">ANOTHER BANGER!</span>

 (I also made the website you're visiting.)